 We'll log you out automatically if you forget, but making a habit keeps your information secure.

-Banks will never ask for your password or tell you to move money.
-Always contact your bank using a trusted phone number.
+Your bank will never ask for your full password or tell you to transfer money to a "safe" account.

 Lady doing research